 Guidelines for Securing Children in the Car Seat

-- Keep harness straps snug like suspenders.
+- Keep harness straps snug.
 You should be not be able to pinch harness webbing between your fingers when you grip it at your baby's collarbone.

 - Harness straps must be at or below your baby's shoulder level.
 If you find that even when putting the harness straps through the lowest slots, the harness straps are above the baby's shoulder level, you should not continue to use that seat until the baby grows into it.

-- Make sure the plastic retainer clip is placed at the baby's armpit level.
-The retainer clip is used to hold the straps in place so they can effectively hold your child down in the event of a crash.
+- Make sure the plastic chest clip is placed at the baby's armpit level.
+The chest clip is used to hold the straps in place so they can effectively hold your child down in the event of a crash.

-- Make sure that the retainer clip rests at armpit level.
+- Make sure that the chest clip rests at armpit level.

 Read more information on the use of tether straps and the LATCH (Lower Anchors and Tethers for Children) universal attachment system.